 Airplane is a platform for engineers to quickly build high-quality internal tools.

-Tasks take in parameters, produce outputs, and support granular permissions for who can execute, request, or even view.
+Tasks take in parameters, and produce outputs.
+While executing, tasks can prompt for additional inputs and display richly-formatted information.
+Tasks support granular permissions for who can execute, request, or even view.
 Tasks can run on Airplane-hosted infrastructure or self-hosted infrastructure.

 Examples: Billing dashboard, Support inbox, Team inspector.

 Airplane supports standard, best-practices around role-based access control.
-Users can belong to groups, and both users/groups can be assigned permissions to tasks, views, and runbooks.
+Users can belong to groups, and both users/groups can be assigned permissions to tasks and views.
 We recommend you grant permissions to groups rather than users, so that as new users join your team you simply have to add them to a group to grant permissions.

 In this series of getting started guides, we'll walk through building with the major components of Airplane, including tasks and views.